 Munsiyari, sometimes known as “Little Kashmir,” is a quaint village in Uttarakhand’s Pithoragarh district.
 The charming tiny hill town, which sits at an elevation of 2298 meters, is famed for its panoramic views of the snow-capped Himalayan Range and some challenging trekking trails.

 Munsiyari, located on the border of India, Tibet, and Nepal, is the home of three glaciers: the Namik, Milam, and Ralam Glaciers.
 The picturesque settlement is often seen romancing with the gorgeous backdrop of Panchachuli (the five peaks), Nanda Devi, and Nanda Kot throughout the year.
 Munsiyari, also known as the ‘Gateway to Johar Valley,’ is the beginning of the Johar Valley, which was formerly the ancient trading route between Tibet and India.

-Whether you are a solitary traveler or a group of friends, if you enjoy nature or history, practice mindfulness or holistic well-being, or are a nature lover or an adventure seeker, Uttarakhand is the appropriate state for you!
+Whether you are a solitary traveller or a group of friends, if you enjoy nature or history, practice mindfulness or holistic well-being, or are a nature lover or adventure seeker, Uttarakhand is the appropriate state for you!